 3 Technology neutrality – Web-conference platforms

-The web-conference platform used for fully virtual meetings and physical meetings with remote participation must be available and accessible to all participants regardless of their physical location.
+The web-conference platform used for fully virtual meetings and physical meetings with remote participation must be available and accessible to all participants regardless of their physical location and when choosing it possible technical restrictions for the participants that would prevent their full and equal participation should be taken into account.
 The web-conferencing platform must also allow integration with interpretation services.
-Furthermore, to access the platform participants may not have to download any software to access it and will receive a link with the meeting invitation through which they can join.
+Furthermore, to access the platform participants may not have to download or purchase any software to access it and will receive a link with the meeting invitation through which they can join.

+For fully remote meetings, event organizers are required to make best efforts so that participants have equal and full access to web conference platforms.
+Information about meetings and relevant documents could be shared via email in addition to any online collaboration spaces to help ensure alternative ways to receive information and participate in discussions.
+If event organizers determine a technical barrier for interested participants, alternatives should be found.

 4 Choice of meeting modality